 Phew!
 That was a lot of info! 🙂 There’s one more thing I didn’t mention that you might be wondering about, which is getting clients.
 However, I’ve already written about that in this blog post, so head over there to find out what I have to say about that!

 Like I said at the beginning, this is all just a general overview of how you can become a virtual assistant.
-If you’re interested in becoming a VA for my niche – Teachers Pay Teachers sellers – then I’m delighted to share that I do offer a couple of coaching services for people interested in investing the time to working with me to start their businesses.
-I done one-on-one coaching with two people, and then I created my Teacher-Seller Virtual Assistant School, which goes over everything outlined above in much more detail (please be sure to thoroughly read the description, as well as the Preview).
+If you’re interested in becoming a VA for my niche – Teachers Pay Teachers sellers – then I’m delighted to share that I have a self-paced online course for people interested in getting started.
+It’s called Teacher-Seller Virtual Assistant School, which goes over everything outlined above in much more detail (please be sure to thoroughly read the whole page).
 I originally created it as a group coaching program, but due to constraints on my time because of all the other aspects of my business, I turned it into a self-paced online course.
 I’d love to hear from you if you have questions, so don’t hesitate to fill out the Contact form on my website’s home page!

 Good luck in starting your business!